Pelvic Floor Exercises for Pregnant Women

 • Snuggle into a comfy spot—lie down with your knees bent or sit somewhere cozy.

 • Take a deep, happy breath in through your nose, letting your belly puff up like a soft balloon.
-Feel your pelvic floor loosen up and relax.
+Feel those muscles loosen and relax.

 • Let out a slow, gentle exhale through your mouth, watching your belly sink back down.
-Your pelvic floor will give a little lift, like a sweet hug from within.
+They’ll give a little lift, like a soft hug from within.

 • Keep this flow going for 5–8 minutes, soaking in that calm, easy rhythm.